Maria Crescentia Höss: Life in the monastery

 In 1703 the Mayor of Kaufbeuren, a Protestant, performed a major service to the monastery by purchasing a tavern adjacent to it which was often the source of disturbance to the quiet of the cloister, and donating the building to the sisters.
 He refused compensation but asked simply that, in return, Anna be accepted as a candidate.
 As a result of this intervention, the mother superior (Oberin) of the monastery felt obligated to receive her, and Anna was admitted in June of that year.
 The superior, however, resented this and referred to Anna as a "parasite", since she was felt not to be contributing to the community.
 Nevertheless, Anna received the religious habit and took the name Maria Crescentia.

-The siters were not kind to her at first, due to the manner of her admission.
+The sisters were not kind to her at first, due to the manner of her admission.
 Once clothed as a member of the Order, Crescentia was subjected to a prolonged persecution by the unfriendly superior and some of the older sisters.
 They treated her as a servant, giving her the most menial tasks to perform.
 Although Crescentia was at first given a cell of her own, it was later taken from her and given to a new novice who had brought with her the customary dowry.
 Thereafter she had to beg the other sisters for a corner of their cells in which she might sleep.
 When she was finally given a place of her own again, it was a dark and damp cubbyhole.
 Nevertheless, Crescentia was allowed to profess vows and become a full member of the monastic community.
 She was assigned to serve in the kitchen and did the weaving for the monastery.

 Eventually, in 1707, a new superior was elected who was more sympathetic to Crescentia, and she was entrusted first with the important office of portress, and in 1717 she was appointed mistress of novices.
 At this stage of her monastic life, Crescentia was a prolific letter writer, who left many letters to people in various social positions, in which she gave them advice and comfort in their worries.

 Though by then she had begun to suffer from poor health, even paralysis, in 1741 she was elected as the monastery's mother superior, serving in that office until her death on 5 April, Easter Sunday, 1744.

 During her short tenure in this position of leadership of the community, Mother Crescentia led a renewal of their way of life.
 She counseled unlimited trust in Divine Providence, readiness to serve in community life, a love of silence, devotion to the Crucified Jesus, to the Blessed Sacrament and to the Blessed Mother.
 She encouraged the sisters to turn to the Gospels to develop their inner spiritual life, and was noted for the selectivity of her choices regarding candidates to the community.
 She justified this by saying: "God wants the monastery rich in virtue, not in temporal goods".